ceph/ceph/doc/cephfs/file-layouts.rst

 -------------

 pool
-    This is a string and returns either an ID or a name.
+    This is a string and contains either an ID or a name.
 Strings may contain only characters in the set ``[a-zA-Z0-9\_-.]``.
 This determines the RADOS pool that stores a file's data objects.